 1. LOTOS MIG175 175AMP (Best Mig Welder For Stainless Steel)

-2. Primeweld Tig/Stick Welder (Best DC Tig Welder For Stainless Steel Welding)
+2. Prime weld Tig/Stick Welder (Best DC Tig Welder For Stainless Steel Welding)

 At the front of the welder, there are quite a few adjustment knobs to fine-tune the welding setting according to your projects.
 Beside the knobs, there is a digital display that shows the power output of the welder.
-These knobs and the display makes this welder upper convenient to use.

 Though Primeweld’s TIG200 is not as popular as the TIg225X, it replicates the quality and performance of the mentioned model.